arloesol/pierdoc/pier/home.md

 * Pier uses the open source [Docker registry]
 * Pier secures your data by using the [OVH object storage] as the registry's backend
 * You easily manage your docker repositories & access to them via the [Pier website]
+* [Pricing] is based on your storage and network use

 ## Getting started